GMBog/greenfeedr/README.md

 </tbody>
 </table>

-That gives the user an idea of what are the pros and cons of being more or less conservative when processing GreenFeed data for analysis.
-In general, the more conservative the parameters are, the fewer records are retained in the data.
+This will give users a sense of how the data is filtered based on the chosen parameters.
+A more conservative approach (i.e., stricter parameters) will typically result in fewer retained records and animals.

 ## Getting help